 Regional President, USO West Region

-A Navy Reserve officer, Bob was mobilized for most of 2019 serving as the commander of Defense Logistics Agency Afghanistan where he led a team of both military and civilians who managed strategic logistics for U.S. and coalition troops.
-Three previous deployments have included tours in Iraq, Bahrain and afloat, aboard the flagship of the international counter-piracy task force.
+A Navy Reserve officer, Bob was mobilized for most of 2019, serving as the commander of Defense Logistics Agency Afghanistan where he led a team of both military and civilians around the country who managed strategic logistics for U.S. and coalition troops.
+Bob was also previously deployed on three other tours in Iraq, Bahrain and afloat, aboard the flagship of the international counter-piracy task force.
 He is currently the commanding officer of a Pacific Fleet reserve logistics unit and qualified as both a Seabee Combat Warfare Specialist and Navy Expeditionary Supply Corps Officer.

-Bob is a two-time graduate of the University of Southern California, and graduated, with distinction, from the master’s program at the United States Naval War College, where he focused on East Asia.
+Bob is a two-time graduate of the University of Southern California (USC) and graduated, with distinction, from the master’s program at the United States Naval War College, where his studies focused on East Asia.
 In addition, he spent a summer at Sichuan Union University in Chengdu, China, where he studied Chinese history and language.
-Bob recently completed a four-year term as a board member for Goodwill Orange County, one of the largest Goodwill operations in the world, and has previously served on the board of Academy of Hope, an adult education and charter school organization in Washington, DC.
+Bob recently completed a four-year term as a board member for Goodwill Orange County, one of the largest Goodwill operations in the world, and has previously served on the board of Academy of Hope, an adult education and charter school organization in Washington, D.C.
 He is a current member of the Board of Counselors for USC’s Marshall School of Business Masters in Business for Veterans program and an emeritus member of the USC Alumni Association Board of Governors.
-A licensed CPA in the state of Virginia and an avid traveler, Bob has spent at least one night in 68 countries and counting.
+A licensed CPA in the Commonwealth of Virginia and an avid traveler, Bob has spent at least one night in 68 countries and counting.
 He is an Eagle Scout and is currently back in uniform as a Cub Scout Leader, where he has quickly discovered that wrangling eight third-graders shares many similarities with logistics operations in war zones.

 More from the USO